American Driver

-American Driver is a 2017 Nigerian comedy film directed by Moses Inwang and starring Evan King, Jim Iyke, Anita Chris, Nse Ikpe Etim, McPc the Comedian, Emma Nyra, Laura Heuston and Ayo Makun.
+American Driver is a 2017 Nigerian comedy film written by Bode Ojo, Moses Inwang, and Patrick Nnamani and directed by Moses Inwang and starring Evan King, Jim Iyke, Anita Chris, Nse Ikpe Etim, McPc the Comedian, Emma Nyra, Laura Heuston, and Ayo Makun.

 The film premiered in Nigeria on 24 February 2017.
 It grossed over ₦41 Million Naira and ranked #8 in 2017 and #44 at the all time Nigerian Box Office.
 The film won Best Comedy at The People's Film Festival in June 2017.
-American Driver was officially released in the United States September 15, 2020 on Amazon Prime Video.
+American Driver was officially released in the United States on September 15, 2020 on Amazon Prime Video.

 Plot

 Jack Curry is an American man child who takes a job driving Nigerian celebrities to the G.I.A.M.A Awards to impress his boss Kate (Anita Chris).
 Along his journey he tries to become friends with actor Jim Iyke, who wants to be left alone.